flexibeast/emacs-bug-reporting/README.md

-# A brief guide to reporting bugs in GNU Emacs
+# Some guidelines for reporting bugs in GNU Emacs

 i'm not an Emacs dev myself, but i do follow the bug-gnu-emacs list, and have done so for a while now.
 Based on my observations, i'd like to suggest some things to keep in mind when you `M-x report-emacs-bug`.
 Ideally, you should carefully read [the "Reporting bugs" chapter of the GNU Emacs manual](https://www.gnu.org/software/emacs/manual/html_node/emacs/Bugs.html#Bugs)[1]; a lot of thought and work has gone into it, to assist people in creating high-quality bug reports that are more likely to be helpful to Emacs devs.
 However, the following summarises some of the key points: